Trade Republic vs DEGIRO

 Trade Republic is the right fit for:

-• Passive ETF investors following a regular DCA strategy.
+• Passive ETF investors following a regular DCA strategy — the savings plan feature is best-in-class.

-• Anyone investing €10–€500/month where fractional shares and free savings plans genuinely save money.
+• Anyone investing €10–€500/month where fractional shares and free automation genuinely save money.

 • Investors who want to consolidate savings, investing, and everyday spending in one app.

-• EU beginners who want low friction and maximum automation.
+• EU beginners who want low friction and maximum automation from day one.

 DEGIRO is the right fit for: